-Refractive surgical procedures are generally brief and cause little discomfort.
+Refractive surgical procedures are generally quickly done and cause little discomfort.
 Eye drops are used to numb the eye.
-Because the eye is not held still, the person should try not to move the eye during the procedure.
+The person should try to keep their eye fixed on a designated target during the procedure.
 Usually, a person can go home soon after the procedure.

-After refractive surgery, most people have distance vision that is good enough to do most things well (for example, driving or going to the movies), although not everyone has perfect 20/20 vision without eyeglasses after the procedure.
-More than 95% of people do not need corrective lenses for distance vision.
-The people most likely to have 20/20 distance vision after surgery are those who have mild to moderate eyeglass prescriptions before refractive surgery.
-Even if they do not wear eyeglasses for distance vision, most people older than 40 still need to wear eyeglasses for reading after refractive surgery.
+After refractive surgery, most people have distance vision that is good enough to do most things well (for example, driving or going to the movies), although not everyone will have perfect 20/20 vision after the procedure.
+The people most likely to have 20/20 distance vision after surgery are those who had mild to moderate eyeglass prescriptions before surgery.
+More than 95% of people will not need to wear corrective lenses for distance vision.
+However, even if they do not wear eyeglasses for distance vision, most people older than 40 still need to wear eyeglasses for reading after refractive surgery.

 Side effects of refractive surgery include temporary symptoms of

 Feeling as though something is in the eye (foreign body sensation)

 Occasionally, these symptoms do not go away.
 Dryness can cause vision to blur.